 Not necessarily.
 In fact, metal roofs can often be cheaper than asphalt roofs in spite of the higher initial installation price.

-1. Metal roofs can be more economical than asphalt shingle roofs over a lifetime
+1. Metal roofs last significantly longer than asphalt roofs

 The Metal Roofing Alliance (MRA) estimates that metal roofs can cost between $800 and $1,600 per square; whereas asphalt shingle roofs can cost between $100 and $900 per square.
 Metal roofs have an average lifespan of 50+ years while asphalt roofs have an average lifespan of 15 years.
 This means that by year 45 of one metal roof, a new asphalt roof would be installed on average 4 times, a quadrupling of the average cost of asphalt roofs before a single metal roof reaches its average lifespan.
 Asphalt composition roof replacement costs can add up to substantially more than metal roofs over time.